 My biggest challenge comes from having too many lists and creating a system to organize all of my lists.

 Often, I will write things down and forget either

 - whether I actually did write it down.

-So, sometimes I need to backtrack and recreate the wheel, so to speak.
+So, sometimes I need to backtrack and recreate the wheel.

-Right now I use a system of paper notebooks (to satisfy my pen and paper cravings) and combine those with projects that I set up in Asana and related folders in Google Drive.
+Right now I use a system of paper notebooks (to satisfy my pen and paper cravings) and combine those with projects that I set up in my Things App (a to do list app for Mac and iOS) and related folders in Google Drive.

-The hardest part for me is not to stray to a different app (because I love new apps and gadgets) and to make sure that I capture anything that I might jot on a scrap piece of paper or post it (hence those paper notebooks).
+The hardest part for me is not to stray to a different app (because I love new apps and gadgets) and to make sure that I capture anything that I might jot on a scrap piece of paper, a sticky, or the back of an envelope.

 What is Your Relationship With Lists?